Jung Symposium 2025: Outstanding research that puts patients first

 Zur Pressmitteilung

-Stefan Rose-John receives the 2023 Jung Gold Medal for Medicine for his life’s work in translational medicine
+Prof. Rudolf Zechner is receiving the 2024 Jung Gold Medal for Medicine for his lifetime’s work in researching lipid and energy metabolism

 Zur Pressmitteilung